• Skip to primary navigation

 Many infant deaths are accidental or cannot be controlled or prevented.
 In some cases, though, medical mistakes cause a baby’s death, known as “wrongful infant death” or “infant wrongful death.”

-The use of instruments during labor, including forceps and vacuum extractors, can lead to the death of an infant if a doctor used inappropriate force.
+• The use of instruments during labor, including forceps and vacuum extractors, can lead to the death of an infant if a doctor uses inappropriate force.[2]

-Reasons to File an Infant Wrongful Death Lawsuit
+Why Should I File an Infant Wrongful Death Lawsuit?

 The number one reason to file an infant wrongful death lawsuit is if you believe your baby’s death could have been prevented.
 The party responsible for your child’s death should be held accountable.